May 20th, 2017 2:00am

-Melatonin also appears to shorten the time it takes for to children with developmental disabilities to fall asleep.
-In addition, melatonin appears to improve sleep quality in people with reduced rapid-eye movement (REM) sleep.
-Also, melatonin appears to reduce the time it takes to fall asleep and the number of sleep interruptions in elderly people with sleep-wake cycle disturbances and dementia.
+Melatonin also appears to shorten the time it takes for children with developmental disabilities to fall asleep.
+In addition, melatonin appears to improve sleep quality in people with reduced rapid-eye-movement (REM) sleep.
+Also, melatonin appears to reduce the time it takes to fall asleep and the number of sleep interruptions in older adults with sleep-wake cycle disturbances and dementia.

-It is also possibly effective for withdrawal from drugs called benzodiazepines (Valium, Xanax, etc…) Taking the controlled-release form of melatonin by mouth seems to help older people with insomnia related to withdrawal from these drugs.
+It is also possibly effective for withdrawal from benzodiazepines (Valium, Xanax, etc.…).
+Taking the controlled-release form of melatonin by mouth seems to help older people with insomnia related to these drugs' withdrawal.

 For primary insomnia (insomnia that is not attributable to a medical or environmental cause), melatonin seems to be able to shorten the amount of time it takes to fall asleep.
 Some people say melatonin makes them sleep better.
 There is some evidence that melatonin is more likely to help older people than younger people or children.
 This may be because older people have less melatonin in their bodies to start with.

-Most research shows that melatonin can improve certain symptoms of jet lag such as alertness and movement coordination.
+Most research shows that melatonin can improve jet lag symptoms, such as alertness and movement coordination.
 Melatonin also seems to slightly improve other jet lag symptoms such as daytime sleepiness and tiredness.